 Here are the common questions and answers (FAQ) for the basic ping pong rules.
-If you new to this sport, you should read these table tennis regulations.
+If you are new to this sport, you should read these table tennis regulations.
 If not, test yourself if you can answer all of these questions “Ping Pong Rules for Dummies”.
-If you want a simple list of competition ping pong rules, you can download it here (pdf file).
+If you want a simple list of competition ping pong rules, you can download it here (ping pong basic rules.pdf).

 Ping Pong basic rules

 These are the basic rules and laws of table tennis that every new player should know.
 For the official regulation of the table tennis equipment, read “table tennis official serving rule”.

 The ball must rest on an open hand palm.
 You must toss the ball at least 6 inches (about 16 cm) upward.
 You must hit the ball outside of the table surface.
 The server serves 2 times and then the opponent serves.
 Read more about the Serving Rule.

 Can the ball hit the net on a serve?

 There are 2 situations: 1.
 If the ball touches the net, and touch the opponent’s side.
 It’s called a “let serve”!
 You serve again!
 And you won’t lose the point!
 It’s legal!
 2. If the ball touches the net and drops to the floor!
 You lose the point!

 Yes and No!
 Yes in Double Games.
 No in Single!
 In tennis, squash, and badminton you must serve diagonally but in table tennis singles you can serve wherever you like.

 If the ball touches the net, it is called a “let serve” (Don’t call it as “Net serve”).